SourcePointUSA/unity-sdk/README.md

 }
 ```

-# Usage - Workflow of handling callbacks using interfaces:
+# Workflow to handle callbacks using interfaces
 Once you created your own script which derives from `MonoBehaviour` and attached this component to your `GameObject` you should:
-* Inherit your script from any quantity of interfaces from `IConsentEventHandler` lsit you interested in and implement it's method(s)
+1. Inherit your script from any number of interfaces from the `IConsentEventHandler` list you are interested in and implement its method(s).<br/>
-For example, let's suppose you want to handle Exception callback via `IOnConsentErrorEventHandler`, and you already implemented `IOnConsentErrorEventHandler` inheritance and `OnConsentError` method in your script and attached this script to generic `GameObject` in hierarchy.
+For example, suppose you want to handle Exception callback via `IOnConsentErrorEventHandler`, and you already implemented `IOnConsentErrorEventHandler` inheritance and `OnConsentError` method in your script and attached this script to generic `GameObject` in hierarchy.
 What's next?
 ```c#
 public class ConsentEventHandler : MonoBehaviour, IOnConsentError {